viert/tipsahead.com/_posts/2014-05-20-deal-with-nodejs-single-threadness.markdown

 If you run the app, get `/slow` handler from your browser and right away get `/fast` handler from another browser's tab, you'll see that fast handler works for the same 10 seconds i.e. it completes not before the completion of the slow handler.
 That's it, node.js is single-threaded and **your code** always runs serially.
-It means node.js keeps on accepting connections but it can't run your handler in time so it just put this task to the queue for javascript event-loop.
+It means node.js keeps on accepting connections but it can't run your handler in time so it just put this task in the queue for javascript event-loop.

 What can you do?
 The most right answer is _"You should avoid heavy calculations in your application"_.
 The most right way is to use node.js as nothing more than template engine.
 It can handle user connections well, it also can get data